Greenside Mine

 Greenside Mine (sometimes referred to as Greenside Lead Mine) was a successful lead mine in the Lake District of England.
 Between 1825 and 1961 the mine produced 156000 LT of lead and 1600000 oz of silver, from around 2 million tons of ore.
 During the 1940s it was the largest producer of lead ore in the UK.
 Unusually for a 19th-century metalliferous mine in Britain there are very full records of its activities, dating back to 1825.

 The mine probably opened during the second half of the 1700s but had closed by 1819.
 In 1825 the Greenside Mining Company was formed and reopened the mine.
-They made good profits until 1880, when the price of lead fell.
+They made good profits until 1880, after which price of lead fell.
 Many other lead mines closed at that time, but the company reduced its costs and continued to work Greenside until 1935.
 Electricity was introduced to the mine in the 1890s, and it became the first metalliferous mine in Britain to use electric winding engines and an electric locomotive.
 In 1936 the Basinghall Mining Syndicate Ltd. acquired the mine and turned it into a high volume lead producer.
 The mine closed in 1962 after lead reserves had been exhausted.
 Just before it closed the mine was used by the Atomic Weapons Research Establishment (AWRE) to conduct an experiment in detecting seismic signals from underground explosions.
 Fifteen years after the mine closed mine explorers began to visit the upper levels.
 They cleared the entrances and several roof falls, and today they are able to pass through the mine using an old escape route.